philipbelesky/groundhog/README.md

 ## Contributing

-Feedback and pull requests welcome.
+Feedback and pull requests welcome; see `CONTRIBUTING.md`

 ## License

-Copyright 2017 Philip Belesky.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>
+This project is licensed under the GPL v3 License - see the `LICENSE.md` file for details.